Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include dizziness; excessive thirst or hunger; fainting; fast heartbeat; frequent urination; swelling of the ankles, feet, or hands.Proper storage of Omnitrope:

-Store cartridges in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+Store in refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Protect from light.
 Do not use Omnitrope past the expiration date on the product label.

-For the 5 mg/1.5 mL cartridge: After first use, store Omnitrope in the refrigerator for up to 3 weeks (21 days).
-Throw away any unused medicine after 3 weeks.
+For 5.8 mg vial: After the medicine is mixed, it may be stored in the refrigerator for up to 3 weeks (21 days).
+Throw away any medicine left in the vial after 3 weeks.

 - If you have any questions about Omnitrope, please talk with your doctor, pharmacist, or other health care provider.